 Instructions

 • If you haven't already, the first step is to choose your infusion method of choice.
-You can find many infusion options listed below.
+You can find many infusion options listed above.
 If needed, prepare your cannabis oil ahead of time.

 • Prepare a double boiler with water in the bottom pan and place it over low heat.